Juhannuspukki/ftl/content/_index.md

 ---
 title: "The #1 corporation in EVE: Echoes"
 metaDescription: Join FTL Industries and experience history being made.
+Mining ops every week, PvP, gatecamps, and access to high-quality systems in nullsec.
+Join us and you will understand why we have outlasted our competitors and have one of the lowest employee turnover rates in New Eden.
 banner: /images/background-banner.jpg
-bannerAlt: Stargate surrounded by bubbles
 bannerHeight: tall
 people:
   - name: The Mandolorian